CodeforKarlsruhe/farmshops.eu/README.md

-# Farmshops Map / Hofaden Karte
+# Farmshops Map / Hofladen Karte
 Data viewer for farmshops, milk and food vending machines and other direct marketers on openstreetmap.

 Using: